 To select multiple layers in Procreate, open your Layers panel and swipe right on every layer you want selected.
 Your primary layer will be highlighted in bright blue.
 The other layers you’ve selected will be highlighted in dark blue.
 Swipe right on each layer again to remove it from your selection.

 Selecting multiple layers in Procreate is quick and easy, once you get the hang of it.
+You can even select all of your layers, if you want to!

 Let’s walk through that step-by-step